 The UWC will not proofread and edit for you.
 Instead, if you need this type of assistance, a tutor will help you to learn some skills and strategies to proofread and edit more effectively for yourself.
 If you are a graduate student who needs assistance with Electronic Thesis & Dissertation (ETD) formatting, please consult the ETD office.

 Writers are responsible for knowing and following UCF’s rules of conduct, including those concerning academic integrity.
 In particular, writers are expected to avoid plagiarism and misuse of sources.
 Any writing you bring to a Writing Center consultation must be your own.

-The University Writing Center reserves the right to refuse service and/or usage of the facility to any visitor exhibiting signs of violence, aggression, or rudeness.
+The University Writing Center reserves the right to refuse service and/or usage of the facility to any visitor—whether in-person or online—exhibiting signs of violence, aggression, or rudeness.
 Disruptive visitors will be asked to leave immediately.